firecamp-dev/firecamp/README.md

 # Firecamp
 DX-focused API development platform.

+Firecamp is a DX-first API development platform that helps developers design, develop, test, and document their APIs effortlessly.
+With a user-friendly interface and a range of powerful features, Firecamp streamlines the API development workflow and enhances collaboration among team members.

 - 💚 VSCode-driven Developer Experience=
 - :high_brightness: Multi-protocol testing capabilities with Rest, GraphQL, Websocket, and SocketIO APIs.
 - :satellite: Collaborate on API collection across the team